rails/rails/guides/source/association_basics.md

 @author.destroy
 ```

+### Using Associations

-With Active Record associations, we can streamline these - and other - operations by declaratively telling Rails that there is a connection between the two models.
-Here's the revised code for setting up authors and books:
+However, with associations, we can streamline these operations, as well as
+others, by explicitly informing Rails about the relationship between the two
+models.
+Here's the revised code for setting up authors and books using
+associations:

 ```ruby
 class Author < ApplicationRecord